 During the epoch of Imperial China, a long succession of emperors ruled China.
 These emperors belonged to a series of different dynasties: at times a single dynasty ruled the entire country, and more; at other times China was divided between several contending dynasties.
 Sometimes the dynasties were of native Chinese origin, and sometimes of foreign descent.
-The whole period lasted from the foundation of the Qin dynasty, in 221 BC, to the fall of the Qing dynasty, in AD 1912, and so constitutes by far the longest period in Chinese history.
+The whole period lasted from the foundation of the Qin dynasty, in 221 BCE, to the fall of the Qing dynasty, in 1912 CE, and so constitutes by far the longest period in Chinese history.

 This period followed that era of Ancient China known as the Warring States.
 In it, various Chinese states struggled for dominance until at last one of them, the Qin, had annexed the rest.
 The Qin established the first of the imperil dynasties of China.

 The Qin ruled China with great severity as they forced the different regions, each with their own cultures and traditions, into a single mould.
 This soon provoked widespread rebellion, and by 206 BCE the dynasty had fallen.
 Some years of chaos followed, but very quickly a new dynasty, the Han, emerged to take control over the country.

 The Han dynasty was one of the most formative periods for China: to this day the Chinese call themselves the Han, in recognition of the unity and identity which this dynasty brought their nation.
 During four almost uninterrupted centuries of rule the Han so firmly established the idea of China as a single state that it has remained the ideal – and for more than half the time, the reality – ever after.
 The Han built on Qin foundations to develop the great political institution which was to knit the giant country together together.
 This was the civil service.
 The Han also established Confucianism – an ideology superbly suited to giving civil servants a strong public spiritedness – as the animating principle behind it.